Spectrogram¶

 Input array or object that can be converted to an array.

 Axis or axes along which the medians are computed.
-The default is to compute the median along a flattened version of the array.
-A sequence of axes is supported since version 1.9.0.
+The default, axis=None, will compute the median along a flattened version of the array.

 Alternative output array in which to place the result.
 It must have the same shape and buffer length as the expected output, but the type (of the output) will be cast if necessary.